Nekrosis-ISS-Capstone/Nekrosis-ISS-Capstone.github.io/docs/Persistence Methods/macOS Persistence/launchd-root-volume.md

-# launchd Persistence: System (Root)
+# launchd Persistence: System

 ### Description

-Based on `LaunchDaemon - Library`, however instead employs the OS' `LaunchDaemons` system.
-This method will run the payload as the current user, and will install the Launch Daemon in the global `/System/Library/LaunchDaemons` directory.
+Based on `LaunchDaemon - Library` and `LaunchAgent - Library`, however instead employs the OS' launch services system.
+This method will run the payload as the current user/root, and will install the service in the global `/System/Library/*` directory.

 Note this method requires System Integrity Protection (SIP) bits `CSR_ALLOW_UNRESTRICTED_FS` (0x2) and `CSR_ALLOW_UNAUTHENTICATED_ROOT` (0x800) to be enabled to modify the `/System` directory.